-Ask any Indian what their favourite herb is - more often than not the answer will be Cilantro.
-(Coriander as we call it here) The main reasons for this being availabilty, tradition and also the way it goes perfectly with most Indian flavours.
-The vibrant scent of coriander is what hits your olfactory senses the minute you enter any open air market in India.
+Ask any Indian what their favourite herb is - more often than not the answer will be coriander or cilantro, as it is called in some other countries.
+The main reasons for this being availability, tradition and also the way it goes perfectly with most Indian flavours.
+The vibrant grassy scent of coriander is what hits your olfactory senses the minute you enter any open air market in India.

 Today, most supermarkets sell herbs like fresh basil, parsley, lemon balm at reasonable prices and I love playing around with these flavours in my daily cooking, but my first love of course is coriander.
 I love it for the freshness it brings to any dish.
-A dash of chopped coriander can awaken the most dullest of dishes by infusing that touch of green and the smell of the garden.
+A dash of chopped coriander can awaken the most dullest of dishes by infusing that touch of green and a fresh aroma.
 People who are not used to this herb on a regular basis do find it a tad strong - atleast so I've noticed.
 The interwebs are also full of coriander haters, who claim that it smells like soap.

-The recipe I want to share with you on the occasion of WHB- Finale is something I've blogged about before.
-Coriander chutney is my all time favourite recipe and I'm yet to see a recipe with any other herb that can be as versatile as this.
+This Mint and Coriander / Cilantro green chutney is my all time favourite recipe and I'm yet to see a recipe with any other herb that can be as versatile as this.
 For people who haven't tried this one before, its simpler to make than a pesto and is totally fat-free.
 If you buy too much of coriander, when it's in season, a chutney is the best way to save the delicate herb.
 My recipe for coriander mint chutney uses turmeric and lemon juice, both of which contribute to keeping its colour vibrant green and they also act as a preservative, keeping the green chutney alive in an airtight container in the fridge for even up to two weeks easily.

 Makes over 1 cup